explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

 ---

-<a id="orgdc695e0"></a>
+<a id="org0164bc1"></a>

+### git

-### gitignore
+1.  gitignore

     Vim creates temporary files throughout the project.
 One way to stop that is by using the following settings:

         set nobackup       "no backup files
         set nowritebackup  "only in case you don't want a backup file while editing set noswapfile     "no swap files

     Instead of changing Vim settings, just add the following lines to the project's gitignore files

         *~
         *.swp
         *.swo

+2. If the command prompt does not recognize git in Windows machines

+    I have an installation of Git for Windows, but when I try to use the git command in Command Prompt, I get the following error: 'git' is not recognized as an internal or external command, operable program or batch file.
+How to fix this problem?

+    Have you correctly set your PATH to point at your Git installation?

+    You need to add the following paths to PATH:

+    C:\Program Files\Git\bin\\

+    C:\Program Files\Git\cmd\\

+3. If Vim does not recognize Git

+    Symptom : If there is an error when Vim is starting up due to the call plug#begin(), it indicates that Vim may not be recognizing Git appropriately.
+This might show up when using PlugInstall command or any other plugin manager.

+    Do you have git installed on your system?
+What does :echo executable('git') say?

+    If it says 0, then add these to the vimrc file:

+    (for 32 bit machines)

+    if has('win32')

+    let $PATH .= ';' .
+'C:/Program Files (x86)/Git/bin'

+    endif

+    (for 64 bit machines)

+    if has('win64')

+    let $PATH .= ';' .
+'C:/Program Files/Git/bin/'

+    endif

+4. If the plugin managing tools have trouble connecting to git when working in a corporate environment:

+    Unable to resolve “unable to get local issuer certificate” using git on Windows with self-signed certificate

+    Open Git Bash and run the command if you want to completely disable SSL verification.

+    git config &#x2013;global http.sslVerify false

+    Note: This solution may open you to attacks like man-in-the-middle attacks.
+Therefore turn on verification again as soon as possible:

+    git config &#x2013;global http.sslVerify true

     ---

-<a id="org6e56760"></a>
+<a id="orga60efff"></a>

 ### Helpful links